mitmproxy/mitmproxy_rs/mitmproxy-linux/README.md

 1. Install build dependencies (see above).
 2. Install mitmproxy_linux as editable: `pip install -e .`
+3. Remove `$VIRTUAL_ENV/bin/mitmproxy-linux-redirector`
-3. Run something along the lines of `mitmdump --mode local:curl`.
+4. Run something along the lines of `mitmdump --mode local:curl`.
    You should see a `Development mode: Compiling mitmproxy-linux-redirector...` message.